Miss Thailand World 2016

-Miss Thailand World 2016 was the 27th edition of the Miss Thailand World auditioned on April 21-April 24, 2016.
-Pageant held at Grand Hyatt Erawan Hotel in Bangkok on 28 May 2016.
-Thunyachanok Moonnilta from Chiang Mai crowned her successor at the end of the event.
+Miss Thailand World 2016 was the 27th edition of the Miss Thailand World pageant, held at the Grand Hyatt Erawan Hotel in Bangkok, Thailand, on 28 May 2016.

-The coronation pageant was broadcast live on Channel 3 Thailand.
-The crowned winner was Jinnita Buddee of Chiang Rai, who later represented Thailand at the Miss World 2016 competition in the Washington, D.C., United States and finished in the top 20.
+Thunyachanok Moonnilta crowned Jinnita Buddee as her successor successor at the end of the event.
+Jinnita represented Thailand at the Miss World 2016 competition, held in Washington, D.C., United States, and finished in the top 20.